The Agape House Org

 Description

-The Agape House's (TAH) model addresses Seattle's Housing State of Emergency.
-This agency believes that prevention is the most cost-effective form of treatment.
-It gives the woman and the region the most return on the investment (ROI).
-Non-time limited housing and education/training offer the woman opportunities that are cost-effective and kind and will sustain her and ultimately her children which are her legacy.
+The Agape House model addresses Seattle's Housing State of Emergency; Seattle is in great need of housing for those least able to be to provide it for themselves.
+TAH believes that prevention/early intervention is the most cost-effective form of treatment.
+It gives the woman and the region the most return on the investment (ROI), which TAH measures in human lives as well as financial resources.
+Non-time limited housing, employment opportunities and education/training coupled with mentorship and wrap around services offer the woman means to be empowered that are cost-effective and kind as well as sustainable; thereby assuring an end-result of being employed and moving into independent self-sufficiency living.

 Recognition

-1.We recognize the encouragement of civic activists such as Ron Sims, LeRoy McCullough and Larry Gossett.
+1. We recognize the encouragement of civic activists, social justice and political leaders such as FranK Copp, Lisa Callan, James Whitfield, Jim T., Ron Sims, LeRoy McCullough and Larry Gossett.

-4. Our Executive Director is Kiti Ward.
+4. Our Executive Director/Founder is Rev. Kiti Ward.

 Organization Data